-The Race and the Curriculum Lecture Series aims to highlight a current project within the University to diversify the curriculum across the humanities, sciences and social sciences.
-Our speakers bring expertise of alternative perspectives of curriculum, and of leading cultural change within global higher education institutions.
+The Race and the Curriculum Lecture Series highlighted a current project within the University to diversify the curriculum across the humanities, sciences and social sciences.
+Across the three lectures, the speakers brought expertise of alternative perspectives of curriculum, and of leading cultural change within global higher education institutions.

 Redefining America: Confronting the Legacy of Slavery and Injustice